Overview of Electrical Certification & Re-certification

 NEC Review Class for Certification Test Prep

-ABC offers a 4 session NEC Review for Electrical Certification test preparation class that has been very successful in helping journeymen pass their exam.
+ABC offers a 5 or 6 session, depending on the location, NEC Review for Electrical Certification test preparation class that has been very successful in helping journeymen pass their exam.
 Please see Continuing Education to register online.
-The State is currently testing with the 2014 NEC book.
+The State is currently testing with the 2017 NEC book.

 For more information on how Associated Builders & Contractors can help you with Electrical Certification, call us at 714-779-3199.
 ABC can assist electrical contractors with all of their training needs.

 Department of Industrial RelationsDivision of Labor Standards Enforcement